aws-samples/aws-cloudformation-starter-workflow-for-github-actions/README.md

 Go to the Actions tab, select the latest workflow run and its failed job, then select "Re-run jobs" > "Re-run all jobs".

-When the workflow successfully completes, expand the "Print service stack outputs" step in the "Deploy web application" job to see the URL for the deployed web application.
+When the workflow successfully completes, expand the "Print service URL" step in the "Deploy web application" job to see the URL for the deployed web application.

 ## Security